RyanLinscott/ELK-Project/ansible/README.md

 ## ANSIBLE
 Contained within this folder is a combination of configuration files for ansible and docker.
 Also featured are the playbooks used to quickly set up three vulnerable Web servers and connect them to a ELK server for monitoring.
+Please note that within the files contained insde the  _"YAML Files"_ folder there is a playbook which can be used to install both _"Filebeat"_ and _"Metricbeat"_ simultaneously and to install _"Metricbeat"_ by itself will require some editing of the file.